spectrumefficiencylimited/build-with-ai-safe-and-scalable-sql-ai-agents-2757076/README.md

-# COURSENAME
+# Build with AI: Safe and Scalable SQL AI Agents
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build with AI: Safe and Scalable SQL AI Agents`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]